This article has links to products and services we love, which we may make commission from.

 Glühwein and a visit from St Nick is also on the schedule!

-9. Christmas Light Show at Mozarts
+9. Christmas Light Show at Mozart

-Mozart’s Coffee has been in action since the 90s and its light show has become quite an institution.
+Mozart’s Coffee has been in action since the 90s, and its light show has become quite an institution.

-Expect piano playing on the lit up piano, choirs and of course, coffee!
+Expect piano playing on the lit-up piano, choirs, and, of course, coffee!

 10. Peppermint Parkway